AlwynBarry/w3-churchbuilder/README.md

 Churchbuilder is a Church Management System built by Concordant Systems Ltd (see https://www.churchbuilder.co.uk).
 The w3.css micro-framework is a small, fast, grid-based, fully responsive websites building framework.

 This theme is built from the '2015' theme provided with ChurchBuilder by default.
-However, it has been very heavily changed to use the w3.css framework at the heart of the web pages and so bring a fully responsive theme to ChurchBuilder.
+However, it has been almost entirely changed, both to use the w3.css framework at the heart of the web pages and so bring a fully responsive theme to ChurchBuilder, and to bring entirely new page layouts.

 # Author
 Alwyn Barry